 Stillaquamish – A Salishan people who lived on the Stillaquamish River in northwest Washington.
 They were a branch of, or closely related to, the Snohomish, and moved to the Tulalip Reservation.

 Stony – See Assiniboine

 Sugeree – A small tribe, supposed to have been Siouan, that lived near the Waxhaw in Mecklenburg County, North Carolina and York County, South Carolina.
 They occupied a fertile district and, where many settlements had been made.
 They were doubtless greatly reduced by the Yamasee War of 1715 and later merged with the Catawba tribe.

 Suislaw – Belonging to the Siuslawan division of the Yakonan linguistic stock, the lived on and near the Siuslaw River in Oregon.
 By 1910, they were reported to number only seven people.

 Suquamish – A Salishan division who lived on the west side of Puget Sound, Washington.
 They claimed the land from Appletree Cove in the north to Gig Harbor in the South.
 Seattle, who gave his name to the city, was chief of this tribe and the Dwamish in 1853.
 In 1857, they numbered 441, but by 1909 had been reduced to about 180 people.

 Surruque – They were probably of the Timucuan linguistic group and lived near Cape Canaveral, Florida.
 When trouble arose between them and the Spaniards, their village was attacked.
 Sixty people were killed and another 54 captured.
 Later they probably united with the Timucua people.

 Susquehannock/Conestoga – The tribe occupied the Susquehanna River and its branches from the north end of Chesapeake Bay in Maryland across Pennsylvania into southern New York.
 Called noble and heroic, they were also described as aggressive, warlike, imperialistic, and bitter enemies of the Iroquois.
-They may also have warred with the Mahican from the central Hudson Valley.
 Today, the tribe is gone, but their descendants can be found among the Iroquois and Lenape.